xiaosh9527/masif_mimicry/README.md

 * [Tensorflow](https://www.tensorflow.org/) (1.9).
 Use to model, train, and evaluate the actual neural networks.
 Models were trained and evaluated on a NVIDIA Tesla K40 GPU.
 * [Pymol](https://pymol.org/2/) (2.5.0).
 This optional program allows one to visualize surface files.
 * [python-igraph](https://igraph.org/python/) (0.9.6).
 Used in pae_to_domain package to split AlphaFold (AF) models into individual domains.
 Only needed if you want to process AF models.
 * [pae_to_domain](https://github.com/tristanic/pae_to_domains).
-Code used to split AF models into individual domains based on PAE values.
+Code used to split AF models into individual domains based on Predicted Aligned Error (PAE) values.
 Only needed if you want to process AF models.

 ## Installation with Docker